-Operational risk relates to the uncertainty arising from larger than expected losses or damages as a result of inadequate or failed internal processes, people and systems, or from external events.
-Operational risk is naturally present in all of Empire Life's business activities and encompasses a broad range of risks, including legal disputes, regulatory compliance failures, technology failures, business interruption, information security and privacy breaches, human resources management failures, processing errors, modelling errors, theft and fraud, and damage to physical assets.
-If not managed effective, operational risk can impact Empire Life's ability to manage other risks.
+Operational risk is broadly defined as the risk of loss resulting from human error, decisions, actions or failure to act, inadequate or failed internal processes and systems, or from external events that affect business operations.
+Operational risk is naturally present in all of Empire Life's business activities and is also embedded in the practices used to manage other risks.
+If not managed effectively, operational risk can impact Empire Life's ability to manage other risks.
 The following is a further description of some operational risks and their associated risk management strategies.